 Every year each school publishes a Standards and Quality report which highlights the school's major achievements.
 This is communicated at the end of each school year or in the start up of the new academic session.
-In May 2018 we were visited by Education Scotland and our report is available on their website https://education.gov.scot/inspection-reports/east-dunbartonshire/1003542
+It can be found on the school website